All Nations, All Peoples,

 One Purpose

-CampCherokee.gif 9-10 am
+![]() | 9-10 am

-Purpose: to commemorate the site of Camp Cherokee for the first time publicly in 100 years, to remember the events that happened here, the burials around it, and to erect a sign to mark the site.
+Camp Cherokee Recognition & Memorial UTC Scrappy Moore Practice Field Recognizing Chattanooga's concentration camp used in the 1835-1838 racial cleansing at its former site, now the University of Tennessee - Chattanooga Scrappy Moore Practice Field on the Tennessee River.
+Purpose: to commemorate the site of Camp Cherokee for the first time publicly in 100 years, to remember the events that happened here, the burials around it, and to erect a sign to mark the site. |

-Speakers: Special Invited Guests & Traditional Flute, Otter
+Special Invited Guests & Traditional

-Guest Speaker: Clyde Bellecourt, Anishinabe (Chippewa, Minnesota), a founder of the American Indian Movement and the International Indian Treaty Council, current director of the Peacemaker Center for Indian youth, organizer of the National Coalition on Racism in Sports and the Media, currently chairman of the Board of American Indian OIC.
+12-2 pm Native American Day Celebration with Clyde Bellecourt, Anishinabe Miller Park Plaza We celebrate intertribal Native American culture, promote unity, healing, and oneness-of-purpose among local and regional Native American groups and supporters, bringing together people with the goal of protecting and preserving known and yet-undiscovered Native American burial and cultural sites, and invite the general public to attend.
+Guest Speaker: Clyde Bellecourt, Anishinabe (Chippewa, Minnesota), a founder of the American Indian Movement and the International Indian Treaty Council, current director of the Peacemaker Center for Indian youth, organizer of the National Coalition on Racism in Sports and the Media, currently chairman of the Board of American Indian OIC. |

-Other Speakers: Environmental Activists
+Other Speakers: |

 The Chattanooga InterTribal Association (CITA)